 - Gears: Creative Commons — Attribution, by Cris Dobbins.

 - Graphic Design: Creative Commons — Attribution, by Cornelius Danger.

 Distribution of the source code

 Most of the software distributed with Tails is taken directly from upstream Debian packages, and is not modified or recompiled by Tails.
-Software that is modified or recompiled by Tails are available on our git repositories.
-If you require or desire the sources for unmodified Debian upstream packages, retrieving them from Debian is the simplest solution to all parties (packages that can not be found in the regular Debian archive anymore can be found at http://snapshot.debian.org/).
+Software that is modified or recompiled by Tails are available in our git repositories.
+If you require or desire the sources for unmodified Debian upstream packages, retrieving them from Debian is the simplest solution for all parties (packages that can not be found in the regular Debian archive anymore can be found at http://snapshot.debian.org/).